ksu-cs-textbooks/cis526/content/x-examples/04-authentication/10-testing-roles.md

 // -=-=- other code omitted here -=-=-
 ```

+{{% notice note "Express 5.0 Updates" %}}

+Starting with Express version 5.0, `app._router` has been moved to `app.router` to make accessing the built-in router easier.
+This should be updated in the code above if you are running Express 5.0 or later.
+[Changelog](https://expressjs.com/en/guide/migrating-5.html#app.router)

+{{% /notice %}}

 Using that function, we can now write another function to actually test our middleware using some mock objects:

 ```js {title="test/helpers.js" hl_lines="5-6"}